itead/Segnix/README.md

 # Plan for Next Stage

-ITEAD-OS-SDK will support much more hardware platforms and functional modules in the future.
-In the Linux thriving time, ITEAD-OS-SDK will make any impossible fanatic idea possible, are you ready?
+Segnix will support much more hardware platforms and functional modules in the future.
+In the Linux thriving time, Segnix will make any impossible fanatic idea possible, are you ready?

 # How to Contribute